MangelMaxime/Nacara/docsrc/index.md

             @import './../node_modules/nacara/scss/nacara.scss';
         ```

-        *Please make check that the paths are correct for your repo setup*
+        *Please check that the paths are correct for your repo setup*
 </li>

 <li>